FAQs: International Policy Changes, Labour Adjustments and What Comes Next

 What is the timeline for labour adjustments?

 We are still working through the final details on which areas will be affected.
 Prior to the holidays, deans will be reaching out to some employees for preliminary workload discussions.
-Deans and directors will meet with SCFA and BCGEU employees who may be impacted by labour adjustments in advance of the targeted canvas that will take place January 15-29, 2025.
-The purpose of the targeted canvas is to identify volunteer solutions that may provide viable options to reduce the number of potential layoff notices in the targeted areas.
+Deans and directors will meet with SCFA and BCGEU employees who may be impacted by labour adjustments in advance of the targeted canvass that will take place January 15-29, 2025.
+The purpose of the targeted canvass is to identify volunteer solutions that may provide viable options to reduce the number of potential layoff notices in the targeted areas.

-Layoff notices will be issued following the canvas period, as outlined within the applicable collective agreement, after all volunteer solutions have been considered.
+Layoff notices will be issued following the canvass period, as outlined within the applicable collective agreement, after all volunteer solutions have been considered.
 As noted previously, all current short-term and non-regular contracts will be honoured through the end of their term.

 This contraction will then create ripple effects that lead to a second phase of layoffs in spring/summer 2025 for all other areas and employee groups of the college.
 There will likely be a third phase in late 2025/early 2026 as our current cohort of international students completes their education and we start to see the full effects of the IRCC restrictions.
 Throughout this period, we’ll be working to ensure ongoing supports for affected employees.